7 min read / 10 May 2023 / Laura Garvin Gomez

 Aside from including your own personal touches like logos and colourways, there's a very big factor you must consider when selling crafts: CLP labels.

 CLP stands for the EU's Classification, Labelling and Packaging Regulation.
-This regulation states that any non-cosmetic product containing hazardous materials MUST be clearly labeled in accordance with their guidelines.
+This regulation states that any non-cosmetic product containing hazardous materials MUST be clearly labelled in accordance with their guidelines.

 While the wax for candle making isn't considered a hazard, the essential oils or fragrance oils you use are considered as such.
 Unscented products won't require a CLP for this reason.